AOT-Technologies/forms-flow-ai/README.md

 Webserver providing reverse-proxy redirection and SSL to components for remote deployments. ( bundled and configured )

 #### Keycloak Identity management server
 The system uses an existing (your) Keycloak server which provides a common identity management capability.
-The system provides default installation and provisioning of the Keycloak serve for local setupr, steps are mentioned [here](./forms-flow-idm/keycloak/README.md#local-keycloak-setup).
+The system provides default installation and provisioning of the Keycloak server for local setup, steps are mentioned [here](./forms-flow-idm/keycloak/README.md#local-keycloak-setup).
-However, you can setup your own Keycloak server and follow the provisioning steps [here](./forms-flow-idm/keycloak/README.md#server-keycloak-setup).
+However, you can setup your own Keycloak server and follow the provisioning steps [here](./forms-flow-idm/keycloak/README.md#server-keycloak-setup){:target="_blank" rel="noopener"}.

 ## Security Instructions
 To secure formsflow.ai and understand authorization roles follow the documentation on [Security Setup](./forms-flow-idm ).